 Our Chairman, William P. Foley, II, also serves as the Chairman of the board of directors of FIS.
 In addition to Mr. Foley, our directors Thomas M. Hagerty and Richard N. Massey also serve as directors of FIS.
-We refer to these directors as the dual-service directors.
-Brent B. Bickett, who serves as our Executive Vice President, Corporate Finance for FIS.
+We refer to these directors as the dualservice directors.
+Brent B. Bickett, who serves as our Executive Vice President, Corporate Finance, also serves as Executive Vice President, Corporate Finance for FIS.
 Michael L. Gravelle, who serves as our Executive Vice President, General Counsel and Corporate Secretary, also serves as Executive Vice President, Chief Legal Officer and Corporate Secretary of FIS.
 In addition to their employment agreements with us, Messrs.
 Bickett and Gravelle also have employment agreements with FIS.
 We refer to Messrs.
 Foley, Bickett and Gravelle as the overlapping officers.
 Each of the dual-service directors and each of the overlapping officers during 2010 owned common stock, and options to buy additional common stock, of both our company and of FIS.